 Reasons food crises occur

-Food security occurs due to intertwining of multiple causes.
+Food security occurs due to the intertwining of multiple causes.

 l Continuous increase in world population